-100 Weird Phobias That Really ExistPosted January 7th, 2010 by Site Administrator in Health (No Comments »)
+100 Weird Phobias That Really ExistPosted January 7th, 2010 by Staff Writers in Health (No Comments »)

 As a nurse, you come into contact with all kinds of bizarre and weird conditions on a daily basis.
 But just when you think you’ve seen it all, you’re going to face a new challenge that your formal nursing training didn’t prepare you for.
 In order to quickly and correctly identify underlying issues that are ailing your patients, you’ll need to educate yourself on some of the weird conditions out there.
 Our list of 100 weird phobias may help you when you least expect it.